kalekdev/uni/semester-1/analysis-1/notes.typ

 Conjecture - A conclusion formed on the basis of incomplete information Prove uniqueness through trichotomy, existence by completeness axiom.
+The convergence of a sequence can be simplified by considering long-term values of n, for example $n>abs(x)$ which often simplifies the n'th term (as in the case of Bernoulli's sequence for $e$)
+Finding two convergent boundaries around a sequence can be used to find its limit (squeeze theorem)

 TODO: Read Einsiedler einführung